shekharbiswas/Relational_DB_datasets/README.md

 # Relational Datasets

-A largely incomplete but hopefully useful list of links to datasets for relational learning and inductive logic programming.
+Here’s a list of links to datasets for relational learning and inductive logic programming.
-(No guarantees on availability.)
+While it's not exhaustive, I hope you find it helpful!

 ## Classic ILP datasets